timhutton/voronoi-honeycombs/README.md

 ## What does it do? ##

 The script renders space-filling polyhedra using Voronoi cells.
+To animate the transitions between different patterns we move the points and run Voronoi on every frame.
 See inside the script for more options.

 ### Examples: ###